-An enhancement to the asset accumulation plan is the Knox County Voluntary 457 plan added effective July 1, 2007 which allows pre-tax contributions and employer match over and above the mandatory six percent based on years of county service and up to a dollar limit set by the Internal Revenue Service.
+The Knox County Voluntary 457 plan is an enhancement to the asset accumulation plan effective July 1, 2007.
+The 457 plan allows pre-tax contributions and employer match over and above the mandatory six percent based on years of county service and up to a dollar limit set by the Internal Revenue Service.
 Employees choosing to participate with over five years of service receive an equal employer match starting at two percent and staggered up to a maximum additional six percent for those with 15 years or more service.
-Two other 457 plans, Security Benefits and Nationwide, also allow for similar employee contributions and employer match.